ski3r3n/lecturizefinal/README.md

 [(Back to top)](#table-of-contents)

-Copyright © 2024 by ski3r3n and InsanelyAvner.
+Copyright © 2024 by ski3r3n, InsanelyAvner and vvtte.

 This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.